collab-community/journey-book/journeys/SandeepUrankar.md

 A student, noobie pro-grammer.
 ------------------------------
 - I am currently studying 3rd year CSE.
 I know C, C++, Java and Python languages.
 I started out coding even before joining college.
 Youtube is the best place to learn anything and absolutely for free.
-I don't have much to say about me.
+I don't have much to say about myself.
 I have wasted my time from the Lockdown-2020.
 And now I want to be good at something.
 So, starting to contribute on the opensource.
 - As Neil Armstrong said "That's one small step for man, one giant leap for mankind", this beginning of my opensource journey is that "small step" which I believe will be a "giant leap".
 So, yeah Love coding Love Contributing.
 - Apart from coding, I'm a huge fan of movies, series, music, and a little anime.
 MCU is my favourite.